segni-tafesse/ethio_agri_smart/lib/data/Earth-Pea.md

 # What's Earth Pea?
-earthpea (plural earthpeas) Any of a species of pea, Amphicarpaea bracteata, a climbing leguminous plant with hairy underground pods.
+Earth pea, also known as Lathyrus sativus, is a legume plant that produces edible seeds.
+It is commonly grown in parts of Asia and Africa as a food crop.
+Earth pea seeds are rich in protein and can be cooked and consumed like other legumes.
+However, it is important to note that earth pea contains a neurotoxin called beta-ODAP, which can cause a condition called lathyrism if consumed in large quantities.
+Lathyrism is characterized by paralysis and other neurological symptoms.
+Therefore, earth pea should be consumed in moderation and in combination with other foods to avoid the risk of lathyrism.
 # Names
-1,Scientific name:-Lathyrus tuberosa L.
+1. Scientific name:-Lathyrus tuberosa L.

-2,Common name:-garden pea
+2. Common name:-garden pea
 # Characteristics of Earth Pea
-The Earth Pea, also known as Lathyrus sphaericus, is a plant species belonging to the Fabaceae family.
-Here are some details about its characteristics:

 Plant Type: The Earth Pea is a perennial herbaceous plant.
-It is a climbing or sprawling vine with a twining habit, meaning it can climb or trail along other plants and support structures.

-Mature Size: The mature size of the Earth Pea can vary, but on average, it reaches a height of about 1 to 2 meters (3 to 6 feet) and spreads to a similar width.
-However, the size can be influenced by growing conditions and available support structures.
+Mature Size: it reaches a height of about 1 to 2 meters (3 to 6 feet) .

-Sun Exposure: The Earth Pea prefers full sun exposure, meaning it thrives in locations that receive at least 6 hours of direct sunlight per day.
-It can also tolerate partial shade, particularly in hotter regions.
+Sun Exposure: The Earth Pea prefers full sun exposure.

-Soil Type: This plant grows well in a variety of soil types, including loamy, sandy, and clay soils.
-It prefers well-draining soils that retain moisture without becoming waterlogged.
+Soil Type:  loamy, sandy, and clay soils.

-Soil pH: The Earth Pea generally prefers slightly acidic to neutral soil pH levels ranging from 6.0 to 7.0.
-However, it can tolerate a broader pH range, including slightly alkaline soils.
+Soil pH: s ranging from 6.0 to 7.0.

-Bloom Time: The Earth Pea typically blooms in late spring to early summer, although the exact timing may vary depending on the specific climate and growing conditions.
-The flowering period can last several weeks.
+Bloom Time: The Earth Pea typically blooms in late spring to early summer.

-Color: The flowers of the Earth Pea are usually in shades of pink, purple, or lavender.
-The petals exhibit a characteristic keel shape, which gives the flowers a unique appearance.
+Color: in shades of pink, purple, or lavender.

-Hardiness Zones: The Earth Pea is native to various regions, including Europe and Asia.
-It is commonly found in hardiness zones 5 to 9, although specific varieties or subspecies may have slightly different ranges.
+Hardiness Zones:  5 to 9.

-Native Area: The Earth Pea is native to multiple regions, including countries in Europe (such as Italy, France, and Greece) and Asia (including Turkey, Iran, and Kazakhstan).
+Native Area:  Europe (such as Italy, France, and Greece) and Asia (including Turkey, Iran, and Kazakhstan).

-Toxicity: It's important to note that some species within the Lathyrus genus, including the Earth Pea, contain certain compounds that can be toxic if consumed in large quantities.
-These compounds may affect the nervous system and cause a condition known as lathyrism.
-However, it is worth mentioning that toxic effects typically result from the consumption of significant quantities of the plant, especially the seeds.
-As a precaution, it's advisable to avoid using this plant for culinary purposes and to keep it out of the reach of children and pets.
+Toxicity: toxcic.
 # How to grow Earth Peas?
 To grow Earth peas, also known as field peas or dry peas, follow these steps: